knewplay/oop-fundamentals/oop_fundamentals.md

 #### Example: Designing a RoboticArm class

 Imagine you're designing a fleet of robots for a competition.
 Instead of writing separate pieces of code for each robot's functionality, OOP lets you create a blueprint for a robot.
-This blueprint describes what a robot is like (its properties) and what it can do (its actions).
 You can then create as many robots as you need from this blueprint, each with its own unique features but all sharing the same core design.

 ![Blueprint and designs](./figures/robot-blueprint.jpg)
 *A blueprint on the left with three robots modeled from it on the right.*